St. Joe Christian volleyball drops heartbreaker in sectional to end season

 “We put it all on the court.
 Every single girl would dive and have bruises all over themselves so it was really cool,” Hudgens said.
 “We could look at each other and say ‘Oh my gosh, that hurt so bad.
 But let’s get back up and keep working.’”

-The Wolves also saw their state championship dreams come to an end for the season in the second game of the tournament, suffering a trio of demoralizing losses after opening the series with a win.
+The East Atchison Wolves also saw their state championship dreams come to an end for the season, suffering a trio of demoralizing losses after opening the series with a win.

 "We had our goal of winning conference and districts and we had our share of the conference championship and the district championship,” Wolves coach Stephanie Parson said, “It’s hard to end on a loss, but we have to focus on the positive.
 We hung two banners in our gym this year, and that’s great.”